typeddjango/django-stubs/CONTRIBUTING.md

     - Use pull request title "Version x.y.z release" by convention.
     - Add a new row at the top of ['Version compatibility' table in README.md](README.md#version-compatibility).

 2. Ensure the CI succeeds.
 A maintainer must merge this PR.
-If it's just a verison bump, no need to wait for a second maintainer's approval.
+If it's just a version bump, no need to wait for a second maintainer's approval.

 3. A maintainer must [сreate a new GitHub release](https://github.com/typeddjango/django-stubs/releases/new):